-Using third quarter income statements from 21 of the largest U.S.-based exploration and production (E&P) companies -- both majors and large independents -- the Energy Information Administration (EIA) estimates overall profit rose 69% from the same period a year ago.
-The EIA report, issued Thursday, came one day after Congress questioned top E&P officials about record high profits (see related story).
+Using third quarter income statements from 21 of the largest U.S.-based exploration and production (E&P) companies — both majors and large independents — the Energy Information Administration (EIA) estimates overall profit rose 69% from the same period a year ago.
+The EIA report, issued Thursday, comes just one day after Congress questioned top E&P officials about record high profits (see Daily GPI, Nov.
+10).

 The EIA notes the 21 E&Ps reviewed reported 3Q2005 net income of $26 billion on revenues of $295.1 billion, excluding special items.
 That equals about a 9% margin.
 The increases were attributed to higher crude oil and natural gas prices, higher refining margins, slightly higher demand in the countries comprising the Organization for Economic Cooperation and Development and higher foreign refinery throughput.